PANTHEONtech/lighty/lighty-examples/controllers/lighty-controller-springboot-netconf/README.md

 - uses beans defined in class LightyConfiguration for modifying topologies in ODL md-sal

 #### NetconfDeviceRestService
-- REST endpoints definition for ODL netconf
+- REST endpoints definition for ODL NETCONF
 - uses beans defined in class LightyConfiguration for connecting, disconnecting and listing NetConf devices

 #### pom.xml